-Statutory requirements for the teaching and learning of English are set out in the 2014 National Curriculum for English document and the Language Communication and Language section of The Early Years Foundation Stage Curriculum (2012).
+Statutory requirements for the teaching and learning of English are set out in the 2014 National Curriculum for English document and the Statutory Framework for the Early Years Foundation Stage (2017).

 National Curriculum

 At Key Stages 1 and 2 the programmes of study set out what the children should be taught and are expected to know by the end of each Key Stage.
 Although the National curriculum sets these out within distinct year groups, schools are only required to teach each relevant programme of study by the end of the key stage.
 Therefore, as a school with a creative curriculum and mixed age classes, we plan the programmes of study to work within our 4 year rolling curriculum plan.
 (See curriculum policy.)